 Editor’s Note: The Tribe Tribune learned Thursday night that the FUHS Theatre Department would have to postpone its production of Matilda.
 We are truly heartbroken.
-Our reporter Alejandra Rodriguez spent several hours transcribing interviews of dedicated theatre artists.
-To honor everyone’s hard work, we’ve decided to run the feature about the show despite its cancellation.
+Our reporter Alejandra Rodriguez spent several hours transcribing interviews of dedicated theater artists.
+To honor everyone’s hard work, we’ve decided to run the story about the show despite its cancellation.

-March is Women’s History month and theatre director Michael Despars knew Matilda would be a great choice for the theatre department’s spring show.
+March is Women’s History month and theater director Michael Despars knew Matilda would be a great choice for the theater department’s spring show.

 “I don’t think we do enough shows with females as the vehicle for telling the story,” Despars said.
 “I think it is really important to look for things where the perspective is female, where the perspective is minorities.”

 A little girl who is unloved by her parents and has a terrible headmistress, Matilda uses her intelligence, psychokinetic powers, and her wit to stand up to her bullies and fight for her fellow students.

 The set for this show has thousands of children’s book pages plastered to flats, books scattered throughout the stage and hanging from wires, projections that emphasize scenes, as well as images of important women in history that tell their stories and accomplishments.